ChiyuCC/sequence-breaking-ff6/README.md

 -   Switch to Celes and save in slot #2
 -   Switch back to Terra
 -   Enter any building and exit, to see Vector in its normal state again
-    -   Note: this is only possible since we didn't watch the scene of the airship crashing at the Imperial Base, Vector is now sort of "between states"
+    -   Note: this is only possible since we didn't watch the scene of the airship crashing at the Imperial Base
+    -   You could say that Vector is now sort of "between states"
 -   Stand anywhere in Vector, and switch back to Celes
 -   Save in slot #1, highlight slot #2, reset the game and load slot #1
 -   You'll find yourself at the entrance to the Magitek Factory, which is oddly enough blocked off by a white Terra(?)